snealbli/field.js/README.md

 # field.js
 Still in alpha.
-HTML is invalid
+HTML currently being refactored to when I have time.